Morgan-Chemarin/Morgan-Chemarin/README.md

 ###

-<p align="left">I'm Morgan Chemarin, a passionate backend developer from French.
+<p align="left">I'm Morgan Chemarin, a passionate frontend and backend developer from French.
 I am currently in the 2nd year of BUT MMI.</p>

 ###